WHAT DRIVES OUR FOOD CHOICES

 - Brain exercises and training won’t work unless you are looking after your brain with good nutrition.

-- It is much harder to be focused and attentive when your brain is fuelled by junk.
+- It is much harder to be focused and attentive when your brain is fueled by junk.

 - If you care about your health and your brain, you will make food choices that will have a positive ripple effect.